inesalfe/Review-Seq-Kaczmarz/README.md

-# A Survey of a Class of Iterative Row-Action Methods: The Kaczmarz Method
+# Survey of a Class of Iterative Row-Action Methods: The Kaczmarz Method

 This repository containts the source code for testing several variations of the Kaczmarz method.